Streamlining Excel VBA Code: Ditching .Select for Efficiency

 Range | Specifies a range of cells in a worksheet. |

-The first script demonstrates how to avoid using the .Select method by utilizing variables to reference specific objects in Excel VBA.
-In this example, we start by declaring variables using the Dim statement to define a worksheet (ws), a range (rng), and individual cells within that range (cell).
-By setting these variables with the Set command, we can directly manipulate the specified range without selecting it.
-The script loops through each cell in the range using the For Each...Next loop, doubling the value of each cell.
-This approach enhances the reusability and efficiency of the code, as it eliminates unnecessary selections and focuses on direct cell manipulation.
+The first script shows how to avoid using the .Select technique by using variables to reference specific objects in Excel VBA.
+In this example, we start by declaring variables using the Dim expression to define a worksheet.
+Setting these variables with the Set command allows us to directly handle the chosen range without selecting it.
+The script uses the For Each...Next loop to iterate through each cell in the range and double its value.
+This method improves the code's reusability and efficiency by eliminating superfluous selections and focusing on direct cell manipulation.

-The second script showcases a similar concept but focuses on copying values from one range to another without using the .Select method.
-We again use the Dim statement to declare variables for the target worksheet (targetSheet), the source range (sourceRange), and the target range (targetRange).
-After setting these variables with the Set command, the script copies values from sourceRange to targetRange directly by assigning the value property of the target range to that of the source range.
-This method ensures that the code remains clean and efficient, avoiding the pitfalls associated with using .Select and improving the overall performance of the VBA script.
+The second script demonstrates a similar concept but concentrates on copying values from one range to another without utilizing the .Select function.
+We utilize the Dim statement to declare variables for the target worksheet (targetSheet), the source range (sourceRange), and the target range (targetRange).
+After setting these variables using the Set command, the script immediately copies values from sourceRange to targetRange by assigning the target range's value property to that of the source range.
+This solution keeps the code simple and efficient, avoiding the drawbacks of using .Select and enhancing the overall efficiency of the VBA script.

 VBA Programming in Excel